- Help with finding the right support

 Local authorities are required to help signpost people to independent financial advice about care and support.

 We cannot make a recommendation to use one particular financial adviser but we can signpost you to sources of help.
 We suggest you make your own choice by selecting one of the members of the Society of Later Life Advisers (SOLLA).
-Please read what you can expect from them to support you.
+Please read the leaflet "Independent financial advice about care arrangements (PDF)" for what you can expect from them to support you.

 Cost of financial advice